marbemac/ssrx/README.md

 SSRx provides the missing pieces required to create SSR apps with Vite and your third party libraries of choice.
 It is framework agnostic on the client and the server - use React, Solid, Hono, H3, Cloudflare, Bun, you name it.

-SSRx is split into two parts:
+SSRx is split into two parts that can be used independently, or together:

 1. A Vite plugin to improve the DX of developing SSR apps (can be used on it's own).
-2. A "renderer" that makes it easy to hook into the lifecycle of a streaming SSR app in a framework/library agnostic way.
+2. A "renderer" that establishes some patterns to hook into the lifecycle of streaming SSR apps in a framework/library agnostic way.
+A handful of renderer plugins for common libraries are maintained in this repo.

 ## `@ssrx/vite`